boystrange/ProgramVerification/src/Chapter/Imp/HoareLogic.lagda.md

 ---
-title: "Hoare Logic for program verification"
+title: "Hoare Logic for verification of IMP programs"
 ---

 <!--